thomastoye/blog/source/_posts/slick-with-play.md

 Here's my try at a easy to follow tutorial that will help you to get started with Slick.
 Be sure to leave any comments, remarks...
 Pull requests are also much appreciated!

 There's a number of links to the Slick source code.
 Since most of them refer to line numbers, I linked to the state of a specific commit on GitHub, so we're both looking at the same thing, even when the code is updated.

+This post focuses mainly on using Slick with Play!2.O

 <!-- more -->